-The Florida Theatre was a small non-descript theatre sandwiched between the Citizens Bank Building on the left and O'Falks Department Store on the right.
-Although an old photo of the building is dated 1924, I hesitate to give an exact year of opening without doing some additional research.
+The Franklin Theatre was a small non-descript theatre sandwiched between the Citizens Bank Building on the left and O'Falks Department Store on the right.
+It opened February 17, 1924 and there isd an old photo of the building dated 1924.

-Here’s an interesting anecdote: when the theatre first opened it was called the Florida Theatre.
-Years later the name was changed to the Franklin Theatre, and by the early-1940’s, the name was changed back to the Florida Theatre.
-Hence the saying I heard someone say years ago: remember when the Florida Theatre was called the Florida Theatre?!
+On November 6, 1938 it was renamed Florida Theatre.
 The 1941 and 1943 editions of Film Daily Yearbook lists the Florida Theatre with 853 seats and operated by Paramount Pictures Inc. through their subsidiary E.J.
 Sparks.
 The 1950 edition of F.D.Y. lists 900 seats.
 By the 1950’s it came under the ownership of ABC Florida State Theatres.
 The Florida Theatre was remodeled in 1947, to the plans of Jacksonville bassed architectural firm Kemp, Bunch & Jackson.

 A friend tells me he spent many Saturday afternoons seated in the last row of the balcony up against the projection booth watching B-westerns.
 Many Saturday matinees featured 3 extra cartoons in addition to the daily features.
 In the early 1960’s admission was 20 cents for kids, and 60 cents for adults (same as the Ritz Theatre in Ybor City).